grosmanph/buying_selling_houses/README.md

 * Prices below the regional average may indicate potential businesses
 * Potential businesses should be evaluated by: condition, cheapness
 * Selling prices might adjust according to season and location
+* No more than 12% of the house initial value will be spent in renovating it
+* For houses in good conditions, 7% of the initial value will be the top limit for expenditures with renovation.

 # Solution Planning